Djumash93/The-World-Traveller/README.md

 This is a vite app The World Traveller.
 It is a single page application, which helps to track your travels.
+Working on a backend to store the information.
 It is easy to use, have fun :)

+Tech stack used - React, Vite, External libraries - datepicker,  leaflet.
+If forked will work upon running with a temporary json file that acts as a 'fake' API

 Here is a link for the live server https://theworldtraveller.netlify.app/